Arbitration market share under threat

 Legislation state of play table

-Clyde & Co with our regular update of the progress of legislation affecting construction as it passes through the EC and UK legislative systems.
-Richard Kniveton provides a commentary on the government’s response to consultation on the National Infrastructure Commission.
+Our regular update on the progress of legislation affecting construction as it passes through the UK and EU legislative systems comes from Clyde & Co LLP.
+Richard Kniveton and Andrew Primett provide a commentary on the National Infrastructure Commission becoming an Executive Agency.

 Reports from the courts